Level Two, Some Information and Suggestions

 Two national organizations certify rocketeers for high power.
 They are the National Association of Rocketry (NAR) and the Tripoli Rocketry Association (TRA).
 The certification processes are quite similar, but with a couple notable differences.
 Each organization accepts certification by the other, so if you are a member of both you can certify using either process.
 The main difference for Level 1 and 2 certification is that for TRA the people who can administer the certification process are limited, but NAR allows a more flexible combination of certified flyers or adult members.
 You do need to carefully review their websites to make sure you have up to date information and then can pick which way to go.
 Of course, if you are a member of only one then you go with their process.

-You must be a member of one or the other, and you must be certified Level 1 before you attempt level 2, although that can be immediately before—there have been folks complete level 1 and then level 2 on the same day.
+You must be a member of one or the other, and you must be certified Level 1 before you attempt level 2.

 There are a couple of requirements for level 2 certifications, both NAR and TRA.

 First there is the written test on the applicable safety code and rocketry techniques.
 Second there is the requirement to build and fly a rocket suitable for a level two motor, that is, “J” through “L”.